• About

 You know all those settings you can change in Windows?
 The default font size of your emails; whether calendar alarms chime and with what sound; whether the top and sides of the screens perform that new “docking” maneuver; etc. All those options have settings put in by Microsoft out of the box.
 Those are the defaults.
 And for me, the difference between the (SGI) Irix GUI and Mac desktop, and the Microsoft desktop, is that Microsoft sets all those defaults wrong.

 No, I don’t want all those noises, chimes, and alarms to sound for all those applications.
 No, I don’t want click noises when I move Windows around.
 (I find Windows so noisy I keep the desktop muted all the time.)
 No, I don’t want Internet Explorer to be my default browser.
 No, I don’t want “ribbons” fully opened in all my apps by default.
 No, I don’t want all my past emails “grouped by date”, I just want a flat list.
 (And you can’t even set that to be the default; you have to change it for every single mailbox by hand!)
-No, I don’t want the email list to be a stack; I want it to be a stack, with the most recent item at the bottom of the list, not the top (and when I reset it, please open it that way the next time I fire up Outlook.)
+No, I don’t want the email list to be a queue; I want it to be a stack, with the most recent item at the bottom of the list, not the top.
+(And when I reset it, please open it that way the next time I fire up Outlook.)
 Etc.

 And then there’s that little “Windows” button that everyone has on their keyboards.
 OK, fine, but it’s right near the shift and control keys, which means half the time I try to use keyboard shortcuts, I get the Start menu instead.
 It got so bad at a previous job, I actually pried the damn key off my keyboard.